SystemRDL/systemrdl-compiler/docs/examples/json_exporter.rst

 :class:`~systemrdl.RDLWalker` & :class:`~systemrdl.RDLListener`.
 This let us automatically traverse the design, and trigger callbacks.
-This is an easy way to traverse the design, but only in situations where keeping track of the register model's herarchical context is not needed.
+This is an easy way to traverse the design, but only in situations where keeping track of the register model's hierarchical context is not needed.

 For a JSON exporter we want to convert each node in the hierarchy and keep track of parent/child relationships.
 Doing so with the walker/listener method